maryny4/LDPlayer-BlumAutoGame/README.md

         ]
     }
     ```
-    - `ldplayer_path`: The full path to the LDPlayer dnconsole.exe.
+    - `ldplayer_path`: The full path to the LDPlayer ldconsole.exe.
     - `max_emulators`: The maximum number of emulators to run simultaneously.
     - `services_queue`: A list of services to be automated.
         - `name`: The name of the service.